Chart Color Schemes

 Vermont is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Vermont has a high level of cultural diversity, with 38.5% of its population born overseas and 38.9% speaking a language other than English at home.
-Christianity is the predominant religion in Vermont, accounting for 41.8% of the population.
-However, Buddhism is overrepresented compared to Greater Melbourne, comprising 4.7% of Vermont's population versus 5.3%.
+Christianity is the main religion in Vermont, comprising 41.8% of the population.
+However, Buddhism is overrepresented compared to Greater Melbourne, making up 4.7% of Vermont's population versus 5.3%.

 Frequently Asked Questions - Diversity